unik-name/docs.unikname.network/docs/uns-network-key-concepts/README.md

 # uns.network key concepts

-:::tip
+:::information
 Here we discribe key concepts of the UNS network.
 Those concepts are designed, but not all of them are implemented yet.
 Please, wait a little bit more to try everthing, and look at up right now what the future will be!
 :::

-:::tip
+:::tip Usefull words
-- **UNIK** is the name of the token representing a single @unikname within the uns.network blockchain.
+_**'UNIK'** is the name of the token representing a single @unikname within the uns.network blockchain._

-- **NFT** Stands for Non Fungible Token.
-All **UNIKs tokens are NFTs.** NFT differs from a traditional coin or utility token as it is not divible (not fongible), and each one is unique.
+_**'NFT'** Stands for Non Fungible Token.
+All **UNIKs tokens are NFTs.** NFT differs from a traditional coin or utility token as it is not divible (not fongible), and each one is unique._
 :::

 ## Cryptography Overview